 Inside Out

 I really struggled with my emotions as a kid, probably a little more than the average child, and that’s a big part of why I think this film about personified feelings is an absolute marvel.
 It manages to put a face (well, faces) on something as confusing and intangible as inner conflict in a much more meaningful way than the silly devil and angel on someone’s shoulders, and weaves an original, genuinely compelling narrative with it.
-Elevating it even further is one of the best voice acting ensembles of all time, and that magic, unmistakable, Pixar touch.
+Elevating it even further is one of the best voice acting ensembles of all time, and that magical, unmistakable Pixar touch that is woven within all of the studio’s finest productions.

 Jaws